Local Area Energy Planning in Newcastle, Manchester and Bridgend

-Local Area Energy Planning requires a Whole Systems approach – meaning to consider the entire energy system across vectors, (heat, electricity, transport) supply chains (from energy generation to how it reaches people’s homes) and systems (physical, digital, market and policy systems).
+Local Area Energy Planning requires a whole system approach – considering the entire energy system across vectors, (heat, electricity, transport) supply chains (from energy generation to transporting it into homes and businesses) and systems (physical, digital, market and policy systems).

-Whole Systems thinking has already been predicted to save costs on decarbonising national energy infrastructure, keeping costs at around 1% of 2050 GDP according to a separate Catapult study: Options, Choices, Actions (updated 2018) Clockwork & Patchwork – UK Energy System Scenarios.
-This is significantly cheaper than a more simplistic ‘blanket’ solution to decarbonisation, such as maximising the use of electricity or hydrogen, which were projected to cost twice (2.28%) to three-and-a-half times (3.51%) as much respectively.
-LAEP is based on taking this ‘best value-for-money’ approach, but applying it at a local level.
+Modelling has suggested that taking a whole system approach could reduce the cost of decarbonising UK energy infrastructure to around 1% of 2050 GDP, according to a separate Catapult study: Options, Choices, Actions (updated 2018) Clockwork & Patchwork – UK Energy System Scenarios.
+This modelling suggests this is significantly less than taking a ‘blanket’ solution to decarbonisation, such as maximising the use of electricity or hydrogen, which were projected to cost between twice (2.28%) and three-and-a-half times (3.51%) as much respectively.
+LAEP is based on taking this whole system ‘best value-for-money’ approach and applying it at a local level.

 Pioneered by Energy Systems Catapult, a new whole system approach to LAEP has been piloted in three different local areas of the UK – Newcastle, Bury in Greater Manchester and Bridgend in Wales as part of the Smart Systems and Heat (SSH) programme.